ujjwalkarnani/DataAnalytics/README.md

   * Identified potential customers across various states, genders, occupations & age groups.

-  * Improved sales by gathering insights of most selling products which can be helpful for business to plan the future inventory meet demands
+  * Improved sales by gathering insights of most selling products which can be helpful for business to plan the future inventory accordingly to meet customer demands